 This is the first step in Six Sigma methodology.
-In it, we identify and define what is the real problem (Transition), what are its root causes, what are its key ingredients, whether there are reference cases, how have they appeared, what are their characteristics, what has been done right or wrong in previous similar cases, and what have they achieved.
+In it, we identify and define what is the real problem (Transition), root causes, key ingredients, whether there are reference cases, how have they appeared, their characteristics, what has been done right or wrong in previous similar cases, and what have they achieved.

-Specifically for the Cuban Transition case, we want to know and/or define the Transition mission and objectives.
-We want to know why a Transition is needed; compare the cost of moving forward versus lack of change (remaining the same).
-Finally, we want to know what impacts will the Transition have on Cuba's different strategic partners (i.e. countries such as the US, European Union, Latin America, etc.) or in different system elements (the elderly, infants, and other weaker strata of the general population).

-We also want to define the project team, including its composition (who participates) and functions (doing what); define the project components (what gets done and when) and its support team (who collaborates) and functions (and how); to establish the operational definitions (working procedures); define appropriate Performance Measures (PM), and define the cost of poor quality (how expensive is doing nothing, as opposed to change).
+Specifically for the Cuban transition case, one wants to know and/or define the transition mission and objectives; why a transition is needed; and compare the cost of moving forward versus lack of change (remaining the same).
+Finally, one wants to know what impacts will the transition have on Cuba's different strategic partners (i.e., countries such as the United States, the European Union, Latin America, etc.) or on different system elements (the elderly, infants, and other vulnerable strata of the general population).
+One also wants to define the project team, including its composition (who participates) and functions (doing what); define the project components (what gets done and when) and its support team (who collaborates) and functions (and how); establish the operational definitions (working procedures); define appropriate Performance Measures (PM); and define the cost of poor quality (how expensive is doing nothing, as opposed to change).

-To identify key transition characteristics, we benchmarked (looked at examples of) past successful and unsuccessful XX Century transitions from long-lasting, authoritarian, personal regimes (i.e. tyrants in the Greek sense), where a strong man was backed by an organized military-political party machine, in several Ibero-American countries: Chile, Cuba, Brazil, Argentina, Spain, Portugal, Mexico, Venezuela, Paraguay, Central America and the Dominican Republic.
-We assessed a transition as a success, by analyzing the type of regime that followed it (i.e. if eventually it stabilized as a pluralistic, open regime).
+To identify key transition characteristics, we benchmarked past successful and unsuccessful twentiethcentury transitions from long-lasting, authoritarian, personal regimes (i.e., tyrants in the Greek sense), where a strong man was backed by an organized military-political party machine, in several Ibero-American countries: Chile, Cuba, Brazil, Argentina, Spain, Portugal, Mexico, Venezuela, Paraguay, Central America, and the Dominican Republic.
+A transition is assessed as a success by analyzing the type of regime that followed it (i.e., if eventually it stabilized as a pluralistic, open regime).

-We considered essentially Ibero-American countries, because of their resemblance with that of Cuba (i.e. a strong-man, backed by a strong political-military machine).
-Two exceptions are the Mexican (PRI) and Salvadorian authoritarian regimes, where the political-military machine created a succession mechanism, which periodically replaced the strong-man (i.e. President) but not the system itself.
+Ibero-American countries have been considered because of their resemblance with Cuba (i.e., a strongman, backed by a strong political-military machine).
+Two exceptions are the Mexican (PRI) and Salvadorian authoritarian regimes, where the political-military machine created a succession mechanism, which periodically replaced the strong-man (i.e., President) but not the system itself.

-We did not considered, as equals, the transitions from the former communist, Eastern European regimes, for key conditions were different from those in Cuba.
+We did not consider the transitions from the former communist, Eastern European regimes because key conditions differed from those in Cuba.
 First, their regimes were imposed (and later controlled) from abroad (by the former Soviet Union) after World War II.
-Then, their transitions were due to the disappearance of such outside force, and not to the disappearance of the strong men that governed them.
-Finally, we consider that many of these transitions have not been very successful, as the regimes that followed them are far from democratic (Byelorussia, Russia, Ukraine, Rumania, Slovakia, the Central Asian Republics, etc.), with clear exceptions represented by Hungary, Poland, the Check Republic and the Baltic nations.
-Perhaps such occurred because their regime change also included a big change in economic system (which will also be the case, in Cuba).
+Second, their transitions were due to the disappearance of such outside force, and not to the disappearance of the strong men that governed them.
+And third, we consider that many of these transitions have not been very successful, as the regimes that followed them are far from democratic (e.g., Byelorussia, Russia, Ukraine, Rumania, Slovakia, the Central Asian Republics), with clear exceptions represented by Hungary, Poland, the Czech Republic, and the Baltic nations.
+Perhaps such transitions ran into problems because their regime changes also included big changes in economic system (which will also be the case in Cuba).
 Hence, lessons from these other transitions should emphasize what not to do, and mostly concern economic, rather than political changes.

-Finally, and for the sake of completion, we also considered other well-known political transitions, from autocratic regimes in other parts of the world.
+Finally, and for the sake of completeness, other well-known political transitions from autocratic regimes in other parts of the world, are also considered.

-Some examples of successful Ibero American transitions include:
+Examples of successful Ibero-American transitions include:

-- Spain, after Franco's death, in 1975. - Portugal, after Salazar-Caetano, in 1973. - Chile, after Pinochet's retirement, in 1989. - Brazil, after the Generals retirement, in 1980. - Mexico, after the PAN succeeded the PRI, in 2000.
+- Spain, after Franco's death, in 1975. - Portugal, after Salazar-Caetano, in 1973. - Chile, after Pinochet's retirement, in 1989. - Brazil, after the generals' retirement, in 1980. - Mexico, after the PAN succeeded the PRI, in 2000.

-Some examples of not so successful transitions include:
+Some examples of not-so-successful Ibero-American transitions include: